m-lab/ooni-support/README.md

 **Note:** You don't have to run `initialize.sh` as root, but it does use sudo internally, so whichever user you run it as needs to have `sudo` privileges.

+If the slice's hostname matches the `BOUNCER_HOST` defined in `initialize.sh`, then a cron job for updating the bouncer configuration from the mlab-ns simulator will be added to `/etc/cron.hourly`.
+To temporarily or permanently disable the cron job, edit `/etc/cron.hourly/50_update_ooni_bouncer_from_mlab_ns.sh` and change `ENABLED` to `false`.

+The bouncer is not automatically enabled, only the cron job to generate the `bouncer.yaml` configuration file is.
+If you want to run a bouncer, you have to manually edit the configuration.

 Starting and Stopping Ooni
 ---------------------------

 To start and stop the Ooni backend service, change directories into the `init` subdirectory of the `ooni-support` repository and run `sudo ./start.sh` and `sudo ./stop.sh` respectively.

+If the slice's hostname matches the `MLABSIM_HOME` defined in `start.sh`, then the mlab-ns simulator will be started when `start.sh` is run and stopped when `stop.sh` is run.

 Testing
 --------